Learn how to create a strong business plan for starting a construction business, secure financing, and launch it successfully.

 You are between 21 and 60 years

-You are an experienced self-employed individual
+You are a self-employed individual with experience

 Your business has been operational for at least 1 year